FATMAP difficulty grade

 Near the top, the trail comes to an end in a series of rocky, exposed switchbacks, making it the most challenging section of the hike.

-After this most difficult part of the trail, the ground levels out and hikers will come to a stream which can be followed to the lake or crossed through a series of rock hops, depending on water levels at the time.
+After this most difficult part of the trail, the ground levels out and runners will come to a stream which can be followed to the lake or crossed through a series of rock hops, depending on water levels at the time.

-Hikers have a number of routes available to cross the stream.
+Runners have a number of routes available to cross the stream.